Overview of the 2026 CDC Vaccination Schedule

 The CDC now recommends an annual updated COVID-19 booster for all adults, similar to the annual flu shot model.
 The new formulation targets the most recent circulating variants and is available as a single-dose injection.
 Adults aged 65 and older or those who are immunocompromised are advised to receive an additional dose six months after their annual booster.

-RSV Vaccine Expansion
+RSV Vaccine Recommendations

-- All adults aged 55 and older (previously 60 and older)
+- All adults aged 75 and older

-- Pregnant individuals between 32 and 36 weeks of gestation
+- Pregnant individuals between 32 and 36 weeks of gestation (using Pfizer's Abrysvo) to protect their newborns

-Shingles Vaccine Age Update
+Shingles Vaccine

 Routine Adult Vaccines You Should Not Skip